Goldfish Swim Bladder Disorder Treatments

 Black Moor with a permanent swim bladder disorder.Black Moor with a permanent swim bladder disorder

-If you find the fish doesn't respond to treatments after several weeks, you can assume the condition is permanent.
+If the fish doesn't respond to treatments after several weeks, you can assume the condition is permanent.

 Aquarium Salt